123-456-7890

 Empowering Southern Producers and Tribal Members Under Resourced by Crop Insurance with Risk Management Education

-The Native Agriculture Financial Services (NAFS) will collaborate with the Rural Coalition and use existing relationships to prioritize training focused on regional policy selection, Tribal land legalities, program access and participation in crop insurance programs.
-The impact and result of this project will be that under resourced and Tribal members in the south are comfortable with their knowledge of crop insurance policies and know where to go to find an agent and participate in the federal crop insurance program.
-NAFS will provide educational programming and technical assistance for:
+The Native Agriculture Financial Services (NAFS) will use existing relationships to prioritize training focused on regional policy selection, Tribal land legalities, program access and participation in crop insurance programs.
+The impact and result of this project will be that farmers and ranchers in the south are comfortable with their knowledge of crop insurance policies and know where to go to find an agent and participate in the federal crop insurance program.
+NAFS provides educational programming and technical assistance for:

 • Covered and non-covered crops